JetBrains/lets-plot-docs/source/pages/geocoding.rst

 Terms of Use
 ------------

-Please read the :download:`"Lets-Plot geoservices terms and conditions" </_static/docs/lets-plot_terms.pdf>` document.
+Please read the :download:`"Lets-Plot geoservices terms and conditions" </_static/docs/lets-plot_terms.pdf>`.

 Lets-Plot geocoding service is licensed under a `CC BY 4.0 <https://creativecommons.org/licenses/by/4.0>`__.